camment/sdk-android/README.md

 # CammentSDK for Android
-**current version: 1.0.2**
+**current version: 2.0.0**

-To get started with the Camment Mobile SDK for Android you can set up the SDK and build a new project, or you can integrate the SDK in an existing project.
+To get started with the Camment Mobile SDK for Android you can set up the SDK and build a new project, or you can integrate the SDK into your existing project.

 The instructions were written for the following configuration:
-- Android Studio 2.3.3
+- Android Studio 3.0.1
-- Java 1.8.0_112
+- Java 1.8.0_144
-- Gradle 2.3.3 (distribution gradle-3.3-all.zip)
+- Gradle 2.3.3 (distribution gradle-3.5-all.zip)

 ## Technical specification
 **SDK version**